muhdishmael/Appliance-Energy-Consumption-Website/README.md

 5. What is the relationship between screen size and power use?
 6. What is the relationship between star rating and screen size?
 7. Are there differences in power consumption between brands?
-8. An additional, self-directed question explored with the dataset.

 ## Credits